0xAX/linux-insides/interrupts/interrupts-2.md

 wrmsr
 ```

-Here we specified model specific register with `MSR_GS_BASE`, put 64-bit address of the `initial_gs` to the `edx:eax` pair and execute `wrmsr` instruction for filling the `gs` register with base address of the `init_per_cpu__irq_stack_union` which will be bottom of the interrupt stack.
+Here we specified a model specific register with `MSR_GS_BASE`, put the 64-bit address of the `initial_gs` to the `edx:eax` pair and execute the `wrmsr` instruction for filling the `gs` register with the base address of the `init_per_cpu__irq_stack_union` which will be at the bottom of the interrupt stack.
 After this we will jump to the C code on the `x86_64_start_kernel` from the [arch/x86/kernel/head64.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head64.c).
-In the `x86_64_start_kernel` function we do the last preparations before we jump into the generic and architecture-independent kernel code and on of these preparations is filling of the early `Interrupt Descriptor Table` with the interrupts handlres entries or `early_idt_handlers`.
+In the `x86_64_start_kernel` function we do the last preparations before we jump into the generic and architecture-independent kernel code and one of these preparations is filling the early `Interrupt Descriptor Table` with the interrupts handlers entries or `early_idt_handlers`.
 You can remember it, if you have read the part about the [Early interrupt and exception handling](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html) and can remember following code:

 ```C
 for (i = 0; i < NUM_EXCEPTION_VECTORS; i++)